TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * New [COMMENTS] DisablePrefab field in languagebank\english\textfiles\fpsci-120.ini (defaults to NO)
+ * No need to have entity/segment/marker/prefab view during library selection so now removes it
+ * Renamed all DOOR and WINDOW segment entity pointers to point to now hidden entity bank folders
+ * Added underscores to DOOR and WINDOW entitybank library, and removed thumbnails (less confusion to user)
  * Ensure pointer does not move irratically if no controller is plugged in
  * Added code to include PS2.0 and CONTROLLER HINT files to a final build
  * Added new level called CANDLE.FPM which demonstrates candle and alienglobe